awsdocs/amazon-elasticache-docs/doc_source/redis/Scaling.RedisStandalone.ScaleUp.md

    1. Choose the node type you want to scale to from the **Node type** list\.

-      The list identifies all the node types you can scale up to\.

    1. If you're using `reserved-memory` to manage your memory, from the **Parameter Group** list, choose the custom parameter group that reserves the correct amount of memory for your new node type\.

 1. If you want to perform the scale up process right away, choose the **Apply immediately** box\.
 If the **Apply immediately** box is not chosen, the scale\-up process is performed during this cluster's next maintenance window\.